-☑ QUARTERLY REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Ju une 30, 2022 OR ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Eo r the transition period from to . • Commission file number: 00 U rthoPediatrics s Corp. · · act name of registrant as specific • Delaware 26-1761833 (State or other jurisdiction of incorporation or o organization) (I.R.S.
-Employer Identification Number) 2850 Frontier Drive Warsaw, IN 46582 (574) 268-6379 (Address of principal executive offices, including zip code) (Registrant's telephone number, including area code) Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00025 par value per share KIDS Nasdaq Global Market months (or for such shorter period that the registrant was requi Indicate by check mark whether the registrant has submitte (§232.405 of this chapter) during the preceding 12 months (or findicate by check mark whether the registrant is a large acceleration. red to file such reports), and (2) has led electronically every Interactive Date or such shorter period that the registrement of filer, an accelerated filer, a non- in 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 peen subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ at a File required to be submitted pursuant to Rule 405 of Regulation S-T rant was required to submit such files).
-Yes $\boxtimes$ No $\square$ in-accelerated filer, a smaller reporting, or an emerging growth company.
+☑ QUARTERLY REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Sept ember 30, 2022 OR ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Eo r the transition period from to . • Commission file number: 00: U rthoPediatrics s Corp.
+(Ex act name of registrant as specific ed in its charter) Delaware 26-1761833 (State or other jurisdiction of incorporation or o organization) (I.R.S.
+Employer Identification Number) 2850 Frontier Drive Warsaw, IN 46582 (574) 268-6379 (Address of principal executive offices, including zip code) (Registrant's telephone number, including area code) Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00025 par value per share KIDS Nasdaq Global Market months (or for such shorter period that the registrant was required indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (or findicate by check mark whether the registrant is a large acceler. red to file such reports), and (2) has be delectronically every Interactive Date or such shorter period that the registre trated filer, an accelerated filer, a nor In 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 peen subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square tata File required to be submitted pursuant to Rule 405 of Regulation S-T rant was required to submit such files).
+Yes \boxtimes No \square n-accelerated filer, a smaller reporting, or an emerging growth company.
 See and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ☐ Accelerated filer Non-accelerated filer Emerging growth company ⋈ Smaller reporting⋈ company egistrant has elected not to use the e Exchange Act. ⊠ ny (as defined in Rule 12b-2 of the Ex
+Large accelerated filer ☐ Accelerated filer Non-accelerated filer Smaller reporting ■ company 🗵 Emerging growth company If an emerging growth company, indicate by check mark if the reaccounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a shell company As of October 28, 2022, the registrant had 22,891,500 outstand Exchange Act. ⊠ ny (as defined in Rule 12b-2 of the Ex • ,